 Less serious injuries

 Whilst “less serious injuries” still fall under the overall severity classification of being a serious injury, they are (as the name suggests) much less serious and certainly not life changing.
 Indeed, the publication on Reported Road Casualties in Great Britain reports these as being:

-Consequently these tend to be much less serious in nature and with much shorter recovery periods; often not necessitating any length of stay in hospital beyond initial treatment in A&E or at the roadside by attending paramedics.
+Consequently, these tend to be much less serious in nature and with much shorter recovery periods; often not necessitating any length of stay in the hospital beyond the initial treatment in A&E or at the roadside by attending paramedics.

 Slight injuries are fairly common in any type of road traffic collision and typically include some or all of the following:

 - Sprains and strains

 Most slight injuries are capable of being treated at the scene, without the need to attend hospital.
 Shock usually occurs when the body’s organs and tissues don’t receive enough blood, thus causing an imbalance of oxygen and a build-up of waste products which can then cause damage to the organs.

 What happens after a car accident?

 If the emergency services have been called to the scene of your car accident, then you’ll usually be given an immediate medical assessment in the ambulance (or in your vehicle if the accident is particularly serious).

 Whether you’re admitted to hospital or not depends on your condition and whether you’ve gone into shock.
 Unfortunately, it’s not easy to identify psychological shock and this may take some time to manifest itself.
 If this happens, then you’re well advised to either see your own GP or attend your local A&E department for further advice.